rsksmart/devportal-1.0/rif/marketplace/guide/getting-started.md

 ![UserGuide - Domains Cancelled Confirmations Wait Completed](/rif/marketplace/guide/images/userguide-domains-cancelled-confirmations-wait-completed.png)

-Click on "**View Domain Listings"** to verify that the offer has been removed from the RIF Marketplace.
+Click on **View Domain Listings** to verify that the domain has been removed from the RIF Marketplace.

 ----